harshalyaravalkar/CRUD-Database_App/README.md

 # CRUD-Database_App
-Here this Repository contains a project of CRUD (Create, Read, Update, Delete) App for a SQL Database.
+This Python project is a CRUD (Create, Read, Update, Delete) application for managing employee records in a SQL database.

 # Employee Database Management App